-Medicare Supplement premiums will probably increase over time, but the amount and timing depend on several factors.
-Some insurance plans will have increases simply because you’re getting older.
+Medicare Supplement Insurance premiums (also called Medigap premiums) will probably increase over time, but the amount and timing of these increases depend on several factors.
+Some insurance plan premiums will increase simply because you’re getting older.

 Insurance companies can raise Medigap premiums multiple times throughout the year.
 But Medigap companies try to limit increases to once a year, says Bill Gay, a licensed Medicare insurance agent and owner of Sun Coast Legacy Advisors.